 Not everyone is introduced to addictive prescription medications through legitimate means.
 Young people especially are more likely to get, buy, or steal these drugs from a friend or relative.

+Abusing prescription medications can be dangerous in and of itself, and it can also lead to the eventual use of street drugs.
 Individuals addicted to prescription opioids commonly go on to use heroin, an illicit drug with similar properties.
+Use of illicitly-made fentanyl is also on the rise.
 CNS depressant addiction often goes hand in hand with alcoholism.

 Some people try to intensify the effects of prescription medications by using these drugs other than how they are prescribed, such as crushing pills and then either snorting the powder or dissolving it in liquid and injecting it.
 Opioids are often dispensed in the form of a time-release tablet, and people can chew these tablets to release the whole dose simultaneously.
 Misusing these drugs in this way can significantly increase the risk of medical complications, as well as overdose.